Visitors to Mediterranean beaches have been warned to take precautions against mosquito bites this summer.

 Other precautionary methods include wearing loose, light-coloured clothing and applying repellent on top of sunscreen, rather than the other way round.

-The risk of becoming seriously ill after a mosquito bite is still much higher in the tropics and travellers should check the NHS fit to travel site for information on the appropriate immunisations and anti-malarial tablets where necessary.
+The risk of becoming seriously ill after a mosquito bite is still much higher in the tropics and travellers should check the NHS site for information on the appropriate immunisations and anti-malarial tablets where necessary.